 A company issues 20000 10% shares of Rs.
 10 each.
 The issue expenses were Rs.
 2 per share.
 Calculate the cost of preference share capital if the shares are issued at (a) Par (b) at a premium of 10% and (c) at a discount 5%

-Cost of Redeemable Preference Share Capital = Annual Dividend / Net Proceeds a) Shares issued at Par
+Cost of Redeemable Preference Share Capital = Annual Dividend / Net Proceeds

 Annual Dividend